liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/07-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 profile.

-**Note:** To use large pages in the JVM, you must configure your underlying operation system to activate them.
+**Note:** To use large pages in the JVM, you must configure your underlying operating system to activate them.
 In Linux, run `cat /proc/meminfo` and look at "huge page" items.

 +$$$